bloombar/example-course-materials/slides/sample-presentation.md

 --

 - Assignments can be generated from any GitHub repository.

+--

-The instructor can include any starter files, instructions (written in Markdown), etc, in their original copy of the repository.
+- The instructor can include any starter files, e.g. instructions written in Markdown, in their original copy of the repository.

 --